rulingAnts/fdat/README.md

 All processing is local in your browser; your files are not uploaded.

+### Offline and Installable (PWA)

+FDAT is a Progressive Web App (PWA):

+- Works offline after first load (caches core files on your device).
+- Auto-updates: when a new version is published, you’ll be prompted to reload.
+- Install on tablets:
+  - Android tablets (Chrome/Edge): tap the “Install App” button when shown, or use the browser menu → Install.
+  - iPad (Safari): use Share → Add to Home Screen (Apple doesn’t show a native install prompt).

+When launched from the home screen, FDAT opens in standalone mode (minimal browser UI, no address bar), similar to a native app.

 ## Download for Windows, Mac, or Linux

 1. Go to the latest release: [https://github.com/rulingAnts/fdat/releases/latest](https://github.com/rulingAnts/fdat/releases/latest)